CodeYourFuture/curriculum/common-content/en/module/piscine/interviews/index.md

 emoji="🎤🏾"
 headless="true"
 time=45
+objectives = [
+  "Predict and explain the execution of a computer program", "Reason about where and when software is executed", "Refactor and iterate code based on new requirements", "Extract simple composable functions for common use cases" ]
 +++

 You will be asked to join a video call for your technical interview.
 We use an interview platform called Evidenced.